Sir Henry Morton Stanley

 The boy in the photograph is Kalulu who Morton adopted as his gun bearer and servant.

-Given his role in the American civil war and his time in Africa it is not surprising that he has been accused of racism.
+Given his role in the American civil war, his association with King Leopold and his time in Africa it is not surprising that he has been accused of racism.
 Of course we are judging with current standards, and reports from the time differ but if some of them are true the general view of Stanley as a brave hero needs adjusting.